maegul/ResChapter/our-first-interactive-web-page.md

 * The `select('#my_butt')` function \(yea, I hear it, but I'm sticking with this functional id\) grabs the button for us to use in javascript.
 * The `on.('click', function(){})` function listens for a click, and on a click, does what ever is in the function.

-Test to see that your event listener is working by placing the following into the function:
+Test to see that your event listener is working by placing the following into the function and clicking the button:

 ```JavaScript
 Plotly.d3.select('#my_butt').on('click', function(){

         window.alert('You've just made an annoying pop up.
 Congratulations.')

         }
 )
 ```

+You could have also used a `console.log();`.

 ## Animation with Plotly